OmarVelasquez/hello-world/README.md

 # hello-world
-Hello a thing to mention about me is I like vidio games and food
+Hello a thing to mention about me is I like vidio games and food.